jainmridul82/Encoder-Decoder-Architecture/README.md

 # Encoder-Decoder-Architecture
-A Deep Learning model that transliterates text in English to Hindi
+Deep Learning models that perform the following tasks -
+1) Transliterate text from English to Hindi using RNNs (Recurrent Neural Networks)
+2) Identify images of various objects using CNNs (Convolutional Neural Networks)